neby10/node-artillery-battle/README.md

 # Welcome to Artillery Battle!

 Artillery Battle is a tank artillery game.
-It allows users to solve their differences on the field of battle of trajectories.
+It allows users to solve their differences on the field of battle via cannon trajectories.
 Be the last tank remaining to reign victorious!

 ## Commands
 ~~~